slamice/wri/zain-in-the-hidden-city/ch3.md

 Joseline was ignoring them both, feeling sulky and guilty.

-"We live in your walls MyboyZain.
-It is as normal as you waking up, falling asleep and eating breakfast.
+"We live in your walls young Z. It is as normal as you waking up, falling asleep and eating breakfast.
 We are your neighbors, for better or wors-"

 "But definitely for better."
 Joceline chimed in.